-In the North Atlantic, we define the NAO using the index by Li and Wang (2003), which measures the difference between the zonally averaged SLP at 35°N and 65°N from 80°W to 30°E. We define the East Atlantic pattern as an area average of the 500 hPa geopotential height between 40-60°N, 50-20°W (see Supplementary Figure S2).
-We chose this definition over an EOF as the dominant modes of variability change between the different model experiments.
+In the North Atlantic, we define the NAO using the index by Li and Wang (2003), which measures the difference between the zonally averaged sea level pressure (SLP) at 35 and 65° N from 80° W to 30° E. We define the East Atlantic pattern as an area average of the 500 hPa geopotential height between 40-60° N, 50-20° W (see Fig. S2).
+We chose this definition over an EOF, as the dominant modes of variability change between the different model experiments.